What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Ancient Agora

-Following the same pattern as the agoras above, save your €20 and simply view this landmark from the street, especially since the site encompasses mostly square foundational blocks with scattered low-lying columns and only a few significant structures left standing.
+Following the same recommendation as the Roman Agora above, save your €20 and simply view this landmark from the street, especially since the site is mostly square foundational blocks with scattered low-lying columns and only a few significant structures left standing.

 Dinner - Hervé